salasberryfin/CarND-LaneLines-P1/README.md

 ![alt text](./output-images/output-solidYellowLeft.jpg)
 ![alt text](./output-images/output-whiteCarLaneSwitch.jpg)

-It applies as well for the video stream, which in the end is only a stream of images concatenated together.
+It applies as well for the video stream (as seen in this repository, folder `output-videos`), which in the end is only a stream of images concatenated together.

 ### 2. Identify potential shortcomings with your current pipeline